jleahred/thread_seq/README.md

     //  it could be a good idea to use it in order
     //  to control all possible exceptions
     cfg set_lambda_wrapper(std::function<void(std::function<void(void)>)> wr);

+    //    next are events of things that souldn't happen  ----------------------
+    //    lambda that will be called if an error happens cfg set_on_critical_error(std::function<void(CriticalError err)> callback);
 ```

 Example...